dssg/triage/README.md

 ## Development

-Triag was initially developed at [University of Chicago's Center For Data Science and Public Policy](http://dsapp.uchicago.edu) and is now being maintained at Carnegie Mellon University.
+Triage was initially developed at [University of Chicago's Center For Data Science and Public Policy](http://dsapp.uchicago.edu) and is now being maintained at Carnegie Mellon University.

 To build this package (without installation), its dependencies may alternatively be installed from the terminal using `pip`: